Fort Pickett: Cold War and beyond

 The predecessor to the Virginia National Guard Maneuver Training Center was organized and stationed at Pickett in 1961.
 Its primary mission, then as now, was to store and maintain pieces of equipment such as tanks and other armored vehicles that visiting units could use, rather than incurring the high cost of bringing their own machines from home station.

 Pickett experienced two significant interrelated events in 1974.
 The first was its redesignation from "Camp" to "Fort Pickett" as a reflection of its new mission to offer training opportunities, not only to Reserve units, but also active duty forces on a yearly basis.
 The second important event was the completion of the first new building on the post since the Korean War.
 Building 467 contained space to house enlisted personnel, a mess facility, and administrative offices.
 It was built of brick.

 Ten years later, a new complex of barracks and support structures was completed.
-Large enough to house an entire brigade, the complex was dedicated June 8, 1984, in memory of Tech.
+Large enough to house an entire brigade, the complex was dedicated 8 June 1984, in memory of Tech.
 Sgt.
 Frank D. Peregory of the 116th Infantry, 40 years to the day after he earned the Medal of Honor during the D-Day invasion.
 Other upgrades of facilities included a doubling of the existing telephone system from 2,600 to 5,100 lines in 1991 and renovation and extension of the Blackstone Army Airfield's runways in 1994 to allow use by C-130 and C-17 transport aircraft.
-This permitted easy access for airmobile troops and equipment coming to Fort Pickett for training.
+This permitted easy access for air-lifted troops and equipment coming to Fort Pickett for training.